tenacityteam/tenacity/README.md

 ## Contributing and To Do

+All contributions made to Saucedacity are available under the GNU General Public License, version 2 or later.

 If you want to contribute to this project, we welcome your contributions.
 Please see the [issue tracker](https://github.com/saucedacity/saucedacity/issues) to see what needs to be done.
 You can also take a look at (our TODO page)[https://github.com/saucedacity/saucedacity/wiki/TODO].
 There, you will find some things that we plan on doing or that need to be done.

 Finally, it should be well noted throughout this entire repository that **you do NOT need to know how to code in order to contribute to this program!** If you **do** know how to code, then we welcome your contributions.